Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

 Where to Stay

 We also found that the overall price-location-quality ratio for accommodations was much better in Florence than in Bologna.
-Mainly since there are many more options in Florence and you get better value for your money.
+Mainly, since there are many more options in Florence, you get better value for your money.
+Also, Bologna hotels are super popular year-round due to fairs and university events.

-So if you are only visiting Bologna for a day, stay in Florence and make a day trip.
-It’s so much simpler.
-However, Bologna is well worth more than (half) a day – so if you can, split your visit between the two cities.
+So if you are only visiting Bologna for just a day, stay in Florence and make a day trip – it’s so much simpler.
+However, Bologna is well worth more than (half) a day, so if you can, split your visit between the two cities.
 Be sure to book your hotel well in advance, especially for Bologna!

 Below, you can see our recommendations on where to stay in each city.